-Hi there fellas.
+Hi everyone!
 In this post I am going to teach you about the

 self variable in python.
 I have seen many beginners struggling to grasp the concept of